Gabau/conc_tracing1/README.md

 Some thoughts:
  * Local variables should not have any problems, as they can only be read iff they are final
    * Therefore fields are the more impt parts.

+## Additional thoughts

+### On using stack based points to propogation.

+Each code block should use the same amound of stack and push the same amount of values.
+Since this is consistent, we can merge two stacks together, so we do not have to double execute every time there is a branch.
+The question is what it means to merge two stacks.
+ * Idea: Have an extended object which refers to multiple objects.